 Skin care clinical testing is unscientific.
-A marketing ploy.
-And a scam.

 In the early days of commercial skin care, the skin care product was sold largely in part to the pretty packaging, the elegant store it was sold in, and through ad campaigns with big logos and beautiful models showing off the product.